 Always test drive

 You should always test drive a car in normal operating conditions.
 That’s right – with kids on board.
 If the car can’t handle the car seat or if your seven-year old is complaining of not enough leg room, then you know it won’t be good for the family down the track.
-Get pre-approval and haggle
+Get a car loan pre-approval and haggle.

 Car buying expert and Savvy CEO Bill Tsouvalas says seeing a loan broker and getting loan pre-approval can help you gain leverage when negotiating a sale.
 “Loan pre-approval gives you a definite price ceiling – the dealer has to match your price, or you walk away,” he says.
 “If you approach dealers at the end of the month or offer to take a floor model off their hands, you can save a lot of money.
 Salespeople need to fulfil quotas, which puts you in the best position to deal.”